-Note: with providers turning off 2G, in particular AT&T, be aware coverage may have changed since the last time you went to your vacation spot.
+On various travels, I have been pleasantly surprised how well the Wear OS LTE smartwatch works in weak coverage areas.
+Most providers have turned off 2G so be aware coverage may have changed since the last time you went to your vacation spot.

 AT&T coverage map

-AT&T over exaggerates their new Mexico coverage map.
-As always before going into remote areas, let someone know when & where you’re going in case of problem and no cell coverage.
+AT&T over exaggerates their coverage areas in general.
+Before going into remote areas, let someone know when & where you’re going in case of problem and no cell coverage.
 Consider renting a satellite phone or Spot device if on extended remote travel.

 While VoLTE / HD Voice is being rapidly deployed, some carriers have still only enabled VoLTE for a select subset of user devices.
 Your smartphone/watch will often drop back to “4G” to make a call.
 You can observe this on an Android device by that the signal icon changes from 4G-LTE to just 4G–which likely actually means a 3G CDMA or HSPA network.

 - 2G EDGE, the oldest digital network mode still in use, very slow.

 - 3G HSPA/HSPA+, good enough for basic web browsing and email.

 - really good 3G.
 Carriers like to call their upgraded 3G networks 4G.